All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use weight loss medication during Ramadan?

 Yes.
 Once-weekly GLP-1 injections are compatible with Ramadan fasting.
 Oral medications like Qsymia or Contrave need to be taken during non-fasting hours.
-Discuss your fasting schedule with your provider so they can optimize timing.
+Discuss your fasting schedule with your provider so they can improve timing.

 Is it safe to combine weight loss medication with diabetes treatment?